VALLEY NATIONAL BANCORP

-- A majority of the Board members must maintain their principal residence (voting and tax return address) within 100 miles of Wayne, New Jersey (Valley’s primary service area);
+- A majority of the Board members must maintain their principal residence (voting and tax return address) in the states of New Jersey, New York or Florida or within 100 miles of the Bank's principal office in Passaic, New Jersey.

 C. Stock Ownership

-- Board members must own a minimum of 5,000 shares of Valley National Bancorp Common Stock of which 1,000 shares must be in their own name (or jointly with the director’s spouse) and not pledged or hypothecated.
+- Board members must own a minimum of 20,000 shares of Valley National Bancorp Common Stock of which 5,000 shares must be in their own name (or jointly with the director's spouse) and none may be pledged or hypothecated.

 - Unless there are mitigating circumstances (such as medical or family emergencies), any Board member who attends less than 85% of the Board and assigned Committee Meetings for two consecutive years, will not be nominated for re-election.
 Attendance will be measured from November 1 to October 31.

 - Board members must prepare for meetings by reading information provided prior to the meeting.
 Each Board member should participate in meetings, for example, by asking questions and by inquiring about policies, procedures, or practices of the Bank.